-The 2012 Golden Ear Awards, celebrating the contributions and achievements in Seattle jazz, were presented at Tula’s on March 20.
-Thomas Marriott’s Flexicon – Rick Mandyck on piano, Paul Gabrielson on bass, John Bishop on drums – opened the evening, and jazz radio broadcaster Jim Wilke emceed the award ceremony at set break.
-Marriott invited award nominees and recipients to sit-in for the second set.
+The 2014 Golden Ear Awards, celebrating the contributions and achievements in Seattle jazz, were presented at The Royal Room on March 16.
+The Kareem Kandi Trio –Kareem Kandi on tenor sax, Delvon Lamarr on B3 organ, and Julian MacDonough on drums – opened the evening, and jazz radio broadcaster Jim Wilke emceed the award ceremony.

 Each year, the Golden Ear awards give jazz fans an opportunity to vote for the outstanding musicians, community members and events of the previous year.
 A call for nominations goes out in January, with a public ballot then distributed by the Earshot Jazz website and publication.
-Voting this year ranged from 650 to 950 votes per category.
+More than 5,000 votes were cast this year.

 We congratulate all the nominees in this annual look at the region's vibrant jazz ecology, and thank you, Golden Ear voters, for your participation in recognizing and celebrating all of the incredible talent in the Northwest.

 The Kareem Kandi Trio kicks off the night at The Royal Room.
 Photo by Daniel Sheehan.

 Bassist Carmen Rothwell accepts the award for Emerging Artist of the Year.
 Photo by Daniel Sheehan.

 Industrial Revelation's Evan Flory-Barnes, Aham Oluo, and Josh Rawlings accept the award for Alternative Jazz Group of the Year.
 Photo by Daniel Sheehan.